 How to Connect to Canada’s National Research and Education Network

 If you are a member of NB PEI ECN, you’re already connected to the NREN.
-If you’d like to connect, contact David Totton, Network Operations, Senior Director, IT Operations, University of New Brunswick or Jeff MacDonald Infrastructure and Network Design, University of Prince Edward Island.
+If you’d like to connect, contact David Totton, Network Operations, Senior Director, IT Operations, University of New Brunswick or Doug Burton, Manager of Infrastructure Services, University of Prince Edward Island.

 Thirteen provincial, territorial and federal partners form Canada’s NREN.
 More information on each partner, along with a link to his or her website, may be found here.